The King County Council is most likely days away from adopting a new, market-based program it hopes will create more affordable housing on Vashon.

 It’s far from certain, however, that the Inclusionary Housing bonuses in Vashon Town would actually attract private, market-rate developers to the island.
 House said on Nov.
 12 that experience shows that, to be feasible, Inclusionary Housing needs densities of 30 to 60 units per acre.
 At most, what Mosqueda plans to propose would be at the low end of that range.

-In an interview, Mosqueda said that, ideally, Inclusionary Housing on Vashon would attract not private, for-profit developers, but non-profit affordable housing developers who might leverage the density bonuses to build projects with a mix of low-income housing and “workforce” housing, aimed at teachers, firefighters and others who also find themselves priced out of the market.
+In an interview, Mosqueda said that, ideally, Inclusionary Housing on Vashon would attract not private, for-profit developers, but non-profit affordable housing developers who might leverage the density bonuses to build projects with a mix of low-income housing and “workforce” housing, aimed at those who find themselves priced out of the market.

 “That’s not to say we couldn’t look at that in the future … But it’s just not our mission to do market-rate.”